Power Mode

 Fields

-The Fields button in Power mode gives you access to all request fields available in the application.
+The Fields button in Power Mode gives you access to all request fields available in the application.
 You can choose which fields or entire sections to include or exclude based on your needs, allowing you to tailor your view for easier navigation and editing.

 Quick navigation to a specific field

-To quickly navigate to a specific field in Power mode:
+To quickly navigate to a specific field in Power Mode:

 1. Make sure the field is included in your view—either by selecting it from a saved layout or adding it via the Fields pop-up.